THautamaki/rTVGL/Readme.md

 introduced by Hallac et al. (2017).
 The ADMM algorithm is adapted from the Python package `regain` (Tomasi et al., 2018).

+The package is a work in progress, and all documentation will be added in the future.

 ## Installation

 The `rTVGL` package can be installed using the following code: